haishinio/haishin/README.md

 3. Copy `.env.example` to `.env` and fill it out with your OpenAi and DeepL api keys.
 4. Now you should be able to run `npm run dev` to start the dev server which is enough to get started.
 Once started you should be able to go to http://localhost:3000 to see the site.

+OpenAI gives you $5 to use for the first few months after signing up.
+I _think_ you can just keep creating accounts to get more.
+You'll be spending $0.006 a minute with OpenAI so a 1 hour stream will cost you ~$0.36 meaning you can watch just under 14 hours of streams with the free $5 you are given.

+DeepL has a free allowance of 500,000 characters a month.
+It seems plenty fine!

 If developing you might want to use `npm run dev:faker` instead so you don't use your OpenAI or DeepL tokens.